eclipse-researchlabs/brain-iot-BIP_-To_-JAVA_Toolset/README.md

 **2- The Java code related to the BIP Model:**
 * Unzip the file in Eclipse Workspace
 * Import the Java project

+**Generated Bundles**
+* Import the bundles from eventingBusExample
+* Open the debug file from single-framework-example and press run OSGi
+* check the availability of bundles using  command : lb
+* run this commands : start door | start orch | start robot
+*